equal-shares/equal-shares/README.md

 * .github
   * workflows
-    * lint.yml - Running the linters
+    * ci.yml - Running the CI
 * backend - The backend API
   * src
+    * algorithm - the algorithm of equal shares
     * routers
       * admin - routes for managmenet
       * form - routes for the frontend